 We’re around 10 volunteers.
 We’re recruiting motivated French players, who are interested in writing.
 They’re since a while now: we’re a small but motivated team!
-About the organization, we have an internal forum, a skype room, a discord channel and some Google Sheets/Google forms.
+About the organization, we have an internal forum, a skype room, a discord channel, and some Google Sheets/Google forms.
 That’s all!

 Can you tell us more about your daily tasks and responsibilities?

 I’m the main point of contact, receiving 50+ emails per day.
 When I see an opportunity to review a game, I’m adding the name & link to an internal list on the forum.
 If a redactor is interested, I ask for the key, then the redactor writes about the game if possible in 15 days (more or less).
-My mother is helping me with the proofread, then I publish 1 post per day, depending of NDA and launch day.
+My mother is helping me with the proofreading, then I publish 1 post per day, depending on NDA and launch day.
 I’m also in charge of the social media channels, the maintenance of the website, the creation of the contests… and if can find the time, I’m reviewing games!